alex-unofficial/alex-unofficial/README.md

 About Me
 ----------------------------------
-I'm Alex, an ECE student and amateur coder just doin stuff for fun.
+I'm Alex, an engineering student and amateur coder, doing stuff for fun.

 * age: 19
 * pronouns: he/him